 What is gastrointestinal cancer?

 Gastrointestinal (GI) cancer is a cancer in one or more of the organs in the abdomen, including the stomach, esophagus, colon, rectum, liver and gallbladder.
-While GI cancer is more frequently seen in patients age 60 years or older, “there is an increase in the incidence of colorectal cancers in patients younger than 50 years,” said Dr. Asha Nayak, medical oncologist at the Georgia Cancer Center at Augusta University.
+While GI cancer is more frequently seen in patients age 60 years or older, “there is an increase in the incidence of colorectal cancers in patients younger than 50 years,” said Dr. Asha Nayak, a medical oncologist at the Georgia Cancer Center at Augusta University.
 While some cancers can be inherited, GI cancers are most commonly related to age, a high body mass index or excessive weight gain.
 The best way to make sure you or your family member is healthy is to see your doctor for a cancer screening.

 What to expect